ceramicnetwork/docs/docs/tools/authentication/dids/3id.md

 The DID document for a 3ID is stored natively on Ceramic as a Tile Document StreamType, allowing for mutability and enabling it to securely handle key rotations.
 This is a desireable property particularly for end user DIDs.
 Additionally since 3ID is native to Ceramic, developers do not need to operate additional infrastructure or rely on other external technologies.

+When 3IDs are used in conjunction with IDX and the 3ID Keychain (as is implemented in 3ID Connect), a 3ID can easily be controlled with any number of blockchain accounts from any L1 or L2 network.
+This provides a way to unify a user's identity across all other platforms.

 ## Usage

 See the [Authentication](https://developers.ceramic.network/build/authentication/) page to learn how to use the 3ID DID method in your Ceramic project.